open-craft/openedx-deployment/docs/analytics/AWS_setup.md

   * `ANALYTICS_API_ELASTICSEARCH_AWS_SECRET_ACCESS_KEY` the Secret Access Key goes here, e.g.
       `abcdefghijklmnopqrstuvwxyz01234567899/_+`.

+### VPC DNS hostname

+Ensure DNS hostnames are enabled in the VPC where your EMR jobs will be running.
+If DNS hostnames are disabled, EMR provisioning will be stuck at `provisioning`.
+To check whether DNS hostnames are enabled:

+* Go to the AWS VPC dashboard, and select your VPC.
+* Check the value of "DNS hostnames" in the Summary tab/pane.
+If it says `no`, click `Actions -> Edit DNS Hostnames`, select `Yes`, and save.

+If you are creating your EMR cluster within a VPC then additionally, you'll need to add an Internet Gateway to your VPC:

+* Create an Internet Gateway and attached it to your VPC.
+* Add the Internet Gateway to the Route Table.

+Here's a good [doc](https://aws.amazon.com/blogs/big-data/launching-and-running-an-amazon-emr-cluster-inside-a-vpc/) explaining this.

 ### EMR Roles

 The simplest way to generate the EMR IAM roles is to let AWS do it automatically: